DosX-dev/geoblock.js/README.md

 # ❌ geoblock.js
-This library checks the user's browser language and blocks access if the language matches one of the blocked country codes
+This library checks the user's browser language and blocks access if the language matches one of the blocked country codes. **It does not check the user's IP address, only the language in the browser**.

 ## 📄 Adding it to your site
 Just add `geoblock.js` via `<script>` and specify which countries you want to restrict access to your web resource.